-Director of Finance & Administration • Email
+VP of Finance & Administration • Email

-Jacob McClain has many years of experience working on campaigns across the country in the areas of field and operations, as well as some finance and fundraising support, to help advance LGBT rights.
+Jacob McClain has many years of experience working on campaigns across the country in the areas of field and operations, as well as some finance and fundraising support, to help advance LGBTQ rights.
 Jacob has worked to pass inclusive non-discrimination laws and marriage for same-sex couples through state legislatures and city councils, worked to defend victories for both, and to proactively win marriage at the ballot box in Maine.
 He has a strong history of working with broad coalitions and constituency groups to build supportive communities and achieve success.
-Jacob brings his years of experience to Freedom for All Americans and support campaigns across the country to win nondiscrimination protections for LGBT Americans.
+Jacob brings his years of experience to Freedom for All Americans and support campaigns across the country to win nondiscrimination protections for LGBTQ Americans.

-Public Engagement Director • Email
+VP of Public Engagement • Email

-Amy Mello is the Public Engagement Director for Freedom for All Americans.
+Amy Mello is the VP of Public Engagement for Freedom for All Americans.
 Previously, she worked as the Field Director at Freedom to Marry from 2013 through 2015.
 She has served as Field Director for five statewide campaigns to win marriage for same-sex couples, including three years working to protect Massachusetts’ first-in-the-nation marriage rights from legislative attempts to repeal the law or place it on the ballot for public referendum.
 In addition to Massachusetts, she has worked on marriage campaigns in Connecticut, California, Rhode Island and Maine, the country’s first-ever popular vote victory for marriage.

 Director of Online Programs & Partnerships • Email

-As the Director of Online Programs & Partnerships for Freedom for All Americans, Adam Polaski writes and highlights stories of LGBT Americans who need non-discrimination protections, manages national social media outlets, and supports the digital work for FFAA's programs and partnerships across the LGBT movement.
+As the Director of Online Programs & Partnerships for Freedom for All Americans, Adam Polaski writes and highlights stories of LGBTQ Americans who need non-discrimination protections, manages national social media outlets, and supports the digital work for FFAA's programs and partnerships across the LGBTQ movement.
 Previously, Adam served as the Deputy Digital Director of Freedom to Marry.
 In his more than three years there, he built a network of hundreds of same-sex couples, developed a powerfully engaged social media audience, and built a national resource tracking marriage litigation.

 Chief Public Affairs Officer • Email

 Dan Rafter is the Chief Public Affairs Officer at Freedom for All Americans, where he manages the organization’s communications efforts and works to implement results-driven media strategies for state campaigns.
-Dan brings a decade’s worth of experience in political and advocacy communications, and has worked on issues including LGBT equality, health care reform, trade, the environment, government transparency and efforts to improve secondary education.
+Dan brings a decade’s worth of experience in political and advocacy communications, and has worked on issues including LGBTQ equality, health care reform, trade, the environment, government transparency and efforts to improve secondary education.

 Prior to joining FFAA, Dan worked as a Communications Director on Capitol Hill and as the Associate Director of Communications at the Human Rights Campaign.
-While at HRC, Dan supported and led communication campaigns on efforts ranging from repealing ‘Don’t Ask, Don’t Tell,’ to successfully passing the Employment Nondiscrimination Act through the U.S. Senate; as well as efforts to secure the freedom to marry and call out opponents of LGBT equality.
+While at HRC, Dan supported and led communication campaigns on efforts ranging from repealing ‘Don’t Ask, Don’t Tell,’ to successfully passing the Employment Nondiscrimination Act through the U.S. Senate; as well as efforts to secure the freedom to marry and call out opponents of LGBTQ equality.
 While at strategic consulting firms including Spitfire Strategies and GMMB, Dan supported issue advocacy campaigns and provided strategic counsel to a number of foundations and non-profits.

 Dan graduated from Fordham University in New York with degrees in history and political science.
 While in New York, Dan worked as a political reporter for NPR-affiliate WFUV News.
 Dan now lives in Washington, D.C.